-Whether you love board games or wish you did, Victory Point is for you.
-For $5 per player (weekdays) or $7.50 per player (weekends), you can stay as long as you like, play up to 800 games and not leave with any of them.
+Whether you love board games or wish you did, Victory Point Cafe is for you.
+Berkeley’s board game cafe lets you pay a flat rate and play them all.
+For $8 per player, you can stay as long as you like, play hundreds of games and not leave with any of them.

-If you’ve heard about a new game for your family, but aren’t ready to commit, come on in and take it for a test run.
+If you’ve heard about a new game for your family, but aren’t ready to commit to owning it and storing it, come on in and take it for a test run.
 My husband and I were looking for a good game for two players that we could enjoy during the span of a reasonable lunch break.
 The owner suggested Tsuro and explained the set up and strategy to us as we finished our sandwiches.
-Alec had heard of the game for several months on various gaming podcasts (yes, we are nerds!) but hadn't tried it yet.
 After two rounds, we were hooked and bought it on the spot.
 If you buy any of Victory Point’s (limited selection of favorite) games while you’re there to play, you can save 10%.
+Shop local.

 Location: 1797-A Shattuck Ave, Berkeley between Francisco and Delaware

-Pricing: $5 per person for all you can play games during a single visit on weekdays or $7.50 each on weekends.
+Pricing: $8 per person for all you can play games during a single visit.
 And if you don’t play, you don’t pay.
 If you aspire to be a frequent visitor, you can level up and buy multi-visit passes to save as I have.
 There is also a cafe menu for you to purchase food, treats, and drinks.

 Parking: Metered, it can be a bit of a pain in that part of Berkeley.